rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 }
 ```

 NOTE: As the tests run on the actual server against the actual database, any test that stores something in the database, needs a cleanup function to remove the created item.
-Additionally, expect should preferably bee placed in the test files to keep POM methods general and dynamic.
+Additionally, expect should preferably be placed in the test files to keep POM methods general and dynamic.

 ### Write the actual test file
 1. Copy this template into the test file *.spec.ts that you've created, and update it.